 top of page

-We personally feed our cats and kittens mostly wet (canned food) and free feed dry kibble.
+We personally feed our cats and kittens both wet (canned food) and free feed dry kibble.
 We give wet food in the morning and evening.
+Ideally kittens would get a midday portion of wet food (if possible), since they are growing rapidly.

 Why Feed Wet Food?